 - You will see a list of different types of enquiry (described as Queues) – choose the most appropriate one for your enquiry.
 For example, if you wish to request a literature search, select the Literature Searches option.

-Fill in the online form provided, add any attachments necessary (e.g. a protocol, a list of search terms or references etc.) and click Submit.
+- Fill in the online form provided, add any attachments necessary (e.g. a protocol, a list of search terms or references etc.) and click Create ticket.